Return of Title IV Federal Student Aid Policy

 How No Show Grades Affect Financial Aid

 A grade of No Show (NS) is assigned when a student enrolls in a course but does not attend or does not complete course requirements as outlined in the syllabus.
 Instructors determine when a grade of NS is appropriate based on the course requirements.
-For full semester in-person classes (17 weeks), a NS grade will be assigned after the third week for non attendance.
+For full semester in-person classes (15 weeks), a NS grade will be assigned after the second week for non-attendance.
 For all other delivery modes a grade of NS will be assigned when a student enrolls but does not attend.

 Financial aid is disbursed to students at the start of each semester; however, it is not fully earned until the end of the semester.
 Eligibility is determined by a student's enrollment and completion of courses for each semester.
 Grades of NS may change a student's enrollment status.